Historian and Archivist in York, United Kingdom

 I'm an archivist.
 It's epic.

-I love my work because I am absolute ruler of a vast and exciting archive full of pre-war films, victorian glass photographic negatives, and a 1920s advertising robot as big as me (to name but three of the gems).
+I love my work because it's endlessly fascinating, and because I am absolute ruler of a vast and exciting archive full of pre-war films, victorian glass photographic negatives, and a 1920s advertising robot as big as me (to name but three of the gems).

 I’m regularly consulted on the history of confectionery, the importance of the philanthropist-Quaker Rowntree family, and the history of their pioneering factory.
 It’s a miracle I get any work done.
 I’ve written and published a book about the history of our confectionery business (https://www.amazon.co.uk/Cocoa-Works-York-Rowntrees-Chocolate/dp/0957512503) and you can see me repeated regularly on television if you leave BBC 2 switched on for long enough.

-At work I can’t reply to all the letters, emails and calls that I get about our history and brands, so we’ve set up a dedicated blog on our history section where I try to reply to one or two of the questions that come in.
-Take a look to see what I've been up to lately: http://www.nestle.co.uk/aboutus/history/blog/bloghome
+At Nestlé I can’t reply to all the letters, emails and calls that I get about our history and brands, so we’ve set up a dedicated blog on our history section where I try to reply to one or two of the questions that come in: http://www.nestle.co.uk/aboutus/history/blog/bloghome